 See the original story in Japanese.

-Japan’s Xenoma, developing a smart apparel E-skin, recently announced that it would start sales targeting individual users.
+Japan’s Xenoma, developing a smart apparel product called E-skin, recently announced that it would start sales targeting individual users.
 E-skin has been sold for $1,000 targeting enterprise users in healthcare or sports training industries thus far, but the firm has established a mass production structure that makes it possible to provide the product at a lower price for individual users.
 The firm just kicked off a crowdfunding campaign on Kickstarter today and the product is priced at $479 for the first 100 orders.

 - 77: The Real Reason Japan Can’t Innovate & What to Do About It – Xenoma (Disrupting Japan)